Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 It may not be appropriate if you have:

-a skin concern that would be better treated with another modality such as Botox or dermal fillers
+• A skin concern that would be better treated with another modality.

 This is one reason physician-led evaluation matters.
-The right treatment depends on the skin concern, the patient’s medical history, and the expected benefit.
+The right treatment depends on the skin concern, medical history, skin type, healing risk, and expected benefit.

 What to expect during treatment